 In addition to a financial incentive, there is also an environmental imperative.
 The recycling of metals enables us to preserve natural resources while requiring less energy to process than the manufacture of new products using virgin raw materials.
 Recycling emits less carbon dioxide and other harmful gasses.
 More importantly, it saves money and allows manufacturing businesses to reduce their production cost.
 Recycling also creates jobs.

-- Although almost every kind of metal can be recycled again and again without degradation of properties, currently, only 30 percent of metal is recycled.
+Although almost every kind of metal can be recycled again and again without degradation of properties, currently, only 30 percent of metal is recycled.
 Below are some additional facts:

 - Nearly 40 percent of worldwide steel production is made using recycled steel.

 - Around 42 percent of crude steel in the United States is made of recycled materials.

 - In the United States alone, around 100 million steel and tin cans are used every day.

 - Steel and iron are the most recycled materials in the world due in part to the opportunity to recover large structures as well as the ease of reprocessing.
 The use of magnets in the sorting process enables recyclers to easily separate them from the mixed waste stream.

 - Every year, around 400 million tons of metal are recycled worldwide.

 - Currently, the single most recycled consumer product in the U.S. is the aluminum can.

 - Throwing away a single aluminum can waste energy equivalent to the same can filled with gasoline.

 Metals can be classified as ferrous, or non-ferrous.
 Ferrous metals are combinations of iron with carbon.
 Some common ferrous metals include carbon steel, alloy steel, wrought iron, and cast iron.